 We will re-run our models after July 2018, when we will have the benefit of both corrected data and 2017-18 data.
 The impact of these changes will be available to us during the later stages of the price review process.
-The costs included in Botex were as follows:

-- Total operating expenditure (excluding third party services), minus - Local authority and Cumulo rates, plus - Maintaining the long term capability of the assets infra, plus - Maintaining the long term capability of the assets non-infra
+- Total operating expenditure (excluding third party services), minus - · Local authority and Cumulo rates, plus - Maintaining the long term capability of the assets

+infra, plus

+- Maintaining the long term capability of the assets

+non-infra